 What to see

-Ørnevegen (the Eagle Road) is the name given to the steepest stretch of road up the mountainside from Geiranger to Eidsdal on road fv.
-63. The road turns through 11 hairpin bends up from the Geirangerfjord to the highest point, 620 meters above sea level.
+Ørnevegen (the Eagle Road) is the name given to the steepest stretch of road up the mountainside from Geiranger to Eidsdal on road Fv63.
+The road turns through 11 hairpin bends up from the Geirangerfjord to the highest point, 620 metres above sea level.
 At Ørnesvingen you can take in the magnificent panorama over Geiranger, the Geirangerfjord, the waterfall "De syv søstrene" (the Seven Sisters) and the alpine farm Knivsflå.

-Dalsnibba (1,500 meters above sea level) and Flydalsjuvet are among the absolute favourite attractions in the area.
+Dalsnibba (1,500 metres above sea level) and Flydalsjuvet are among the absolute favourite attractions in the area.
 Experience calm, raw nature and clean air combined with astonishing vistas from these two famous viewpoints.

 Norwegian Fjord Centre offers a unique and rewarding insight into the history, the people and the fabulous natural scenery of the Geiranger area.